webdevisaacpotter/aaact-aatia.github.io/content/newsletters/en/january-2025-newsletter.md

 We want to hear from you.
 [Contact us](mailto:aaact-aatia@ssc-spc.gc.ca) to share your story ideas and comments to improve our newsletter.

-Accessibility, Accommodation and Adaptive Computer Technology (AAACT) Program<br />
-Shared Services Canada / Government of Canada<br />
+Accessibility, Accommodation and Adaptive Computer Technology (AAACT) Program Shared Services Canada / Government of Canada [aaact-aatia@ssc-spc.gc.ca](mailto:aaact-aatia@ssc-spc.gc.ca)
-[aaact-aatia@ssc-spc.gc.ca](mailto:aaact-aatia@ssc-spc.gc.ca)